Monument Wealth Management Articles

 Wealth and our goals for what that wealth can enable are deeply personal, but chances are they involve wanting to help our loved ones succeed and live healthy, happy lives in some form or fashion.
 For those with children, that often means providing enriching educational experiences and opportunities that will greatly shape their futures.

-Congress recently passed SECURE 2.0 Act of 2022 (SECURE 2.0) which includes a noteworthy financial planning opportunity for those who want to tax-efficiently save for their children’s education using a 529 plan.
+Congress passed the SECURE 2.0 Act in 2022 (SECURE 2.0) which includes a noteworthy financial planning opportunity for those who want to tax-efficiently save for their children’s education using a 529 plan.

 Here are the details!